Oscar (opera): Act 1

 Wilde arrives to a welcome from Ada Leverson.
 She expresses her feeling that Wilde should ignore Bosie's advice, given out of fear for his father, that he should stay for the sentencing rather than flee to France.
 However, she tells him that their friend Frank Harris has a plan to help him escape and will arrive soon.
 Meanwhile, as they talk of drink, in Wilde's imagination, Bosie enters, dressed as a waiter.
 Bosie and Wilde dance, until Wilde is left alone crying out "Bosie!" – and then he quickly returns to reality.

 Leggatt, the servant, announces Harris' arrival.
 Harris and Leverson talk about Wilde, and of how Walt Whitman, "the noblest of Americans", was left in poverty in old age and supported by the English, but Harris notes: "England will not save Oscar Wilde!"
 At that, Wilde enters, and Harris describes his plan to transport Wilde to France via yacht, to escape the verdict.
 Wilde is reluctant, but Leverson and Harris think that they have persuaded him, and tell Leggatt to send a message to the yacht owner.
 As they leave, Bosie appears and dances before Wilde, but disappears as Wilde comes back to reality.
 When Harris and Leverson return, Wilde declares that he cannot flee: "All that is not for me, for I know that it is nobler and more beautiful to stay for this Cause".
 Sadly, Harris leaves, pledging his support.

 Whitman appears alone, asking "Why is it that a man runs to his own ruin?".
 Wilde is revealed at his desk, writing a letter to Bosie.
 Whitman reads the letter out loud as Bosie appears, who dances simultaneously.
 Whitman then leaves and Bosie remains standing as Wilde extols Bosie's virtues: "You are the atmosphere of beauty through which I see life; you are the incarnation of all lovely things....My sweet rose!"
-At that moment, breaking into Wilde's fantasy, Queensbury's men enter and order Bosie to leave England, and torment Wilde, who reacts with fury: "the Oscar Wilde rule is to shoot on sight!"
+At that moment, breaking into Wilde's fantasy, Queensberry's men enter and order Bosie to leave England, and torment Wilde, who reacts with fury: "the Oscar Wilde rule is to shoot on sight!"
 Wilde attacks the detectives, then his fantasy subsides and he is in despair.

 In the trial scene, the nursery transforms into the courtroom and the toys become the personages at the trial.
 Wilde is convicted of gross indecency and sentenced to two years' hard labour.